 Setting Automatic Training Mode

-Go to Set Tables > your class and flick the Automatic Training toggle to the right.
+Go to Set Tables > select your class and choose the Auto option in the top right.

 Frequently Asked Questions